gitlabhq/gitlab-runner/docs/executors/kubernetes/index.md

 Use `runtime_class_name` to set the [RuntimeClass](https://kubernetes.io/docs/concepts/containers/runtime-class/) for each job container.

-If you specify a RuntimeClass name and it's not configured in the cluster or the feature is not supported, the executor fails to create jobs.
+If you specify a RuntimeClass name but did not configure it in the cluster, or the feature is not supported, the executor fails to create jobs.

 ```toml
 concurrent = 1